scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 Keeping a hot compiler in the background is crucial if one takes compilation speed and productivity seriously.
 This is often difficult and takes space of mind.
 For example, `sbt` throws away a hot compiler every time users quit (`Ctrl-C`) and restart, but also when they do `reload` after several executions of `compile`.
-By this rule, the more users modify their sbt build, the less productive they are.
+By this rule, the more users modify their sbt build or have bad habits, the less productive they are.

 Current sbt users can indeed avoid quitting and prefer suspending (`Ctrl-Z`), but they will always be punished for modifying their builds.
 In our experience,